Click to enlarge.

 Theoretical, methodological, and substantive pluralism characterize faculty research interests and departmental course offerings.
 The graduate program emphasizes rigorous preparation in sociological theory and research methodologies as the basis of sound scholarship.
 Students are encouraged to begin active research early in their graduate careers.

 The multiplicity of specializations of faculty allows students the opportunity to design individualized degree programs.
 Some of these include complex organizations; culture, religion, and ideology; demography and ecology; family and kinship; law, deviance, criminology and social control; political economy/development/economic sociology; political sociology; race and ethnic relations; sex and gender; social movements and collective behavior; social psychology; social stratification; work, occupations and professions.
-In addition, students may pursue a designated emphasis in one of the following areas: critical theory, feminist theory, Native American studies, social theory and comparative history, and economy, justice and society.
+In addition, students may pursue a designated emphasis in one of the following areas: critical theory, feminist theory, Science & Technology Studies, and African American and African Studies.

 The Graduate Sociology Students Association (GSSA) represents graduate student interests in areas of departmental policy-making.
 The department provide students with facilities necessary for study, work, and social interaction.
 Currently, limited office space is available as are individual mail boxes and a computer lab, in addition to extensive campus facilities.